 Synchrotron radiation provides a tool to study trace evidence: glass, gunshot residues, pigments and biological samples such as human hair.
 Imaging can be done at high resolution and sensitivity.
-Energy tunability gives powerful chemical identification and mapping through X-ray absorption spectroscopy.
-These techniques are particularly suitable for small sample sizes.
+The ability to tune energy gives powerful chemical identification and mapping through X-ray absorption